- Administrative details

 The department tries to accommodate your preferences and the needs of the courses being offered.
 In rare situations, you may be asked to TA a course that you do not prefer, but are nevertheless qualified to TA because of your background.
 This situation does not arise frequently, but when it does occur it is because of a shortage of students qualified to TA a particular course or because of heavy TA demands in some large courses.

 Ocassionally a graduate student asks to postpone a TA assignment because of extenuating circumstances and/or pressing research work.
 The department will try to accommodate such a request, but only after consultation with the student and the supervisor.

 If a student declines a TA assignment because he is unwilling to accept a particular TA assignment for which he/she is qualified, there is no guarantee that the TA can be reinstated in a subsequent term.

 TAs and RAs are paid in four equal monthly installments over the term, normally on the last Friday of every month.

-Employees can view their pay advice online at a secure website.
+Employees can view their pay advice online through Workday.
 Follow the instructions to authenticate your password.
-If, after you have authenticated your password, there is no payroll information available, contact the Administrative Coordinator for Graduate Studies immediately to ensure that all the necessary paperwork has been processed.
+If, after you have authenticated your password, there is no payroll information available, contact the Program Manager immediately to ensure that all the necessary paperwork has been processed.

-In order to be paid for a TA and/or RA, you must 'sign up' for the monthly payroll system at Human Resources andcomplete the term registration.
+In order to be paid for a TA and/or RA, you must 'sign up' for the monthly payroll system through Workday.

 A great many TAs are assigned to traditional courses such as Introductory Psychology, Social Psychology, Cognitive Psychology, etc., but there are a number of more specialized, less traditional TAs available as noted below.